hpi-xnor/BMXNet/amalgamation/README.md

 Android
 ---------------
 Setup NDK and build your standalone toolchain.
 [Instructions](http://developer.android.com/ndk/guides/standalone_toolchain.html#itc) Use the Advanced Method!!!
 In particular set PATH, CC and CXX.
 The minimum API level required is 16.
+Make sure to copy `{TOOLCHAIN_ROOT}/arm-linux-androideabi/lib/armv7-a/libc++_shared.so` to `{TOOLCHAIN_ROOT}/arm-linux-androideabi/lib/armv7-a/libc++.so`

+Compilation should work with `gcc` and `clang`.
 Example:
 ```
 export PATH=/tmp/my-android-toolchain/bin:$PATH